 “After seeing Star on social media, and seeing he was still available after thousands and thousands of views, I thought to myself, ‘why is no one taking him?’, so I decided I’d go and see him for myself.
 When I saw how happy and friendly he was, I decided he was the one for me,” says Graeme.

 Following several visits with Star, the Home’s kennel staff were convinced it was a perfect match and so the rehoming process began.
 The UK’s ‘unluckiest dog’ had finally found a family of his own.

-“When he arrived ‘home’ he was a bit stressed, so that first night I slept on sofa and Star slept on his bed next to the sofa,” says Graeme.
-“Since then I've slept in my own bed and Star has claimed the sofa as his.
+“When he arrived ‘home’ he was a bit stressed, so that first night I slept on the sofa and Star slept on his bed next to the sofa,” says Graeme.
+“Since then I’ve slept in my own bed and Star has claimed the sofa as his.

 “He settled in quite quickly really.
 After a few days, he was more relaxed, but he is still reactive to other dogs, so we’ve been avoiding them as much as possible.
 The only real issue I had was in my gallery where I have floor-to-ceiling windows.
 Star would react to dogs walking past and wouldn’t settle, so I bought some opaque window film and put it along the bottom of the windows.
 That instantly settled him down as he feels there is now a barrier between him and the other dogs.”

 Earlier this year, Staffordshire Bull Terriers were named the nation’s favourite dog breed, ahead of Labradors and Cockapoos, in an ITV poll of 10,000 Brits.
 Graeme agrees Staffies often get a bad rap, but says any animal can behave badly if mistreated.
 He’s committed to continuing the training staff were undertaking with Star while he was still at the Home.